jnun/5daydocs/docs/GITHUB-PROJECTS-SETUP.md

 ## Troubleshooting

+### "please run: gh auth login"
+- You haven't authenticated with GitHub CLI yet
+- Run `gh auth login` and follow the prompts
+- See Step 2 above for detailed instructions

+### "your authentication token is missing required scopes [project read:project]"
+- Your authentication doesn't have permission to manage GitHub Projects
+- Run: `gh auth refresh -s project,read:project`
+- This will open your browser to authorize the additional permissions
+- See Step 3 above for details

 ### "Could not find project item"
 - The item was just added and needs time to sync (usually ~1 second)
 - This is a harmless warning on first run

 ### "Status field may need to be created"
-- Complete Step 4 above to configure the Status field
+- Complete Step 7 above to configure the Status field
 - Ensure the field options match exactly: Backlog, Next, Working, Review, Live

 ### Workflow doesn't run